erick805/rickylau-dev/content/blog/about-me/index.md

 Where I graduated, and currently working as a Teaching Fellow for the upcoming cohort of 1909 WDF.

-Always eager and hungry to learn, I am inspired by AR/VR design & emerging tech and hope to bring people closer together through social value, physical and mental betterment, community, and experiences.
+Always eager and hungry to learn, I am inspired by deep learning & emerging tech and hope to bring people closer together through social value, physical and mental betterment, community, and impactful experiences.